EnduranceCode/windows-setup-guide/1-fundamental-software.md

     sudo apt update && sudo apt full-upgrade

-Aditional sofware can be installed using [Ubuntu](https://ubuntu.com/)'s package manager, exactly as in any other [Ubuntu](https://ubuntu.com/) installation.
+Additional software can be installed using [Ubuntu](https://ubuntu.com/)'s package manager, exactly as in any other [Ubuntu](https://ubuntu.com/) installation.

 To be able to install software from its source code, you need to make sure your system has a C++ compiler.
 The `build-essentials` packages are meta-packages that include all the necessary tools for compiling software.
 You can install it with the following command: